 Cancellation: We will not cancel your travel arrangements less than 75 days before your departure date, except for reasons of force majeure or failure by you to pay the final balance.
 We may cancel your holiday before this date, (if your holiday departure date is not specifically guaranteed in the brochure in which it was advertised) for example, if the minimum number of customers required for a particular travel arrangement is not reached.
 If we have to make a major change or cancel, we will tell you as soon as possible and if there is time to do so before departure, we will offer you the choice of:

-i. (for major changes) accepting the changed arrangements;
+i. (for significant changes) accepting the changed arrangements;

-iii. accepting an offer of alternative travel arrangements of comparable standard from us, if available (we will refund any price difference if the alternative is of a lower value).
+iv.
+If available, accepting an offer of alternative travel arrangements of a lower or comparable standard from us (we will refund any price difference between the original arrangements and the alternative arrangements if the alternative arrangements are of a lower value).

 You must notify us of your choice within 7 days of our offer.
-If you fail to do so we will assume that you have chosen to accept the change or alternative booking arrangements.
+If we do not hear from you within 7 days, we will contact you again to request notification of your choice.
+If you fail to respond again within 3 days we will assume that you have chosen to accept the change or alternative booking arrangements.

-Compensation: If we cancel or make a major change less than 75 days before departure, we will pay compensation as detailed below.
-The compensation that we offer does not exclude you from claiming more if you are entitled to do so.
+Compensation: If we cancel your booking or make a significant change less than 75 days before departure, in addition to a full refund of all monies paid by you, we will pay you reasonable compensation as detailed below.

 IMPORTANT NOTE: We will not pay you compensation in the following circumstances:

-- where we make a major change or cancel your arrangements more than 75 days before departure;
+- where we make a significant change or cancel your arrangements more than 75 days before departure;

 - where we are forced to cancel or change your arrangements due to Force Majeure (see clause 10).